edesmontils/BE4DBPedia/README.md

                         Set the date-time to study in the log -d BASEDIR, --dir BASEDIR
-                        Set the directory for results ('./logs' by default) -r, --ranking         do ranking after extraction --tpfc                filter some query the TPF Client does'nt treat -e {SPARQLEP,TPF,None}, --empty {SPARQLEP,TPF,None}
+                        Set the directory for results ('./logs' by default) -p NB_PROCESSES, --proc NB_PROCESSES
-                        Request a SPARQL or a TPF endpoint to verify the query and test it returns at least one triple -ep EP, --endpoint EP
-                        The endpoint requested for the '-e' ('--empty') option ( for exemple 'http://dbpedia.org/sparql' for SPARQL) -to TIMEOUT, --timeout TIMEOUT
-                        Endpoint Time Out (60 by default) -p NB_PROCESSES, --proc NB_PROCESSES
                         Number of processes used to extract (4 by default) over 8 usuable processes